 Proofreading is a relatively quicker and less complicated task but that does not mean that it is an easy one.
 With an expert proofreader, the process may seem like a breeze but the knowledge and practice involved to get there is insane.
 Having the right grammar and punctuations at your fingertips is what makes it look easy.
 Proofreaders look for common mistakes in language, punctuation, capitalization like a grammar police as well as fixing the overall formatting for a uniform look so that it becomes a polished error-free piece of writing.

 Discussion With the Author

-The editor requires a close collaboration with the author on a constant basis.
-It is a collective effort between the author and the editor to get the best output off of the piece at hand by conducting major addition and/or omission for the sake of increasing quality, integrity and readability.
+The editor requires close collaboration with the author on a constant basis.
+It is a collective effort between the author and the editor to get the best output off of the piece at hand by conducting major addition and/or omission for the sake of increasing quality, integrity, and readability.

 Proofreading is the very final touch a written piece requires.
 Since this phase deals with very minor issues and fine details, it requires no direct or constant collaboration with the author.
 The proofreader has the factual liberty to fix any definite error in the piece which is not subject to discussion; they are either right or wrong.

 The Time Taken